El Andalus Park: Sustainable Greenery and Heritage between the Edges of the Nile

-Cairo, a hallmark city in Africa and the Arab World, is a densely populated city with over 20 million resident, but with green spaces few and far between.
+El Andalus Park, Cairo, is a hallmark of the city of Cairo, a densely populated city with over 20 million residents, but with green spaces few and far between.
 Many parks in the past and present have survived the urban sprawl, and bigger attention is constantly given to preserving Cairo’s green spaces and increasing them.
 One of the districts known for its vast green spaces is the island of Zamalek.
 The southern part of Zamalek is where the greenery is most preserved; this is partially due to the fact that there are three sporting clubs located there, and Zamalek itself has been a lush destination for Cairenes and foreigners alike.

 Zulfugar Pasha built the park in the late 20s of the past century as a gift for his wife.
 The architect originally designed the landscape to be part of the royal mansion of Khedive Ismail, and its former grandeur can still be felt today.
 The park covers a slightly huge area of 8,400 square metres.